Installing the HPE CloudPhysics Virtual Appliance

 HPE CloudPhysics now leverages an Organization Token to ensure observers are associated with the correct organization much like Two-Factor Authentication.
 This adds an extra level of validity to observers for Partners and 3rd Parties who deploy multiple observers to customer organizations.
 Tokens are valid for only 24 hours after being generated.
 A single token can be used multiple times within the 24-hour window to deploy multiple observers within an organization.
 This process will result in an observer being associated with an organization and not a single email address or individual.

 The Token adds additional security in that it ensures that only data from your validated observers are sharing data with HPE CloudPhysics.

 New options for guest OS application process discovery leverages a guest account and VMware tools.
 A guest process list and network connectivity data are collected by requesting data from the VM through the VMware Tools interface to vSphere.
 This data collection and analytics is optional to the user.
 Process discovery allows for automatic tagging of applications and classification of workloads.
 This feature will require you to provide a local guest OS account credential.
 This account does not need to be a vSphere Admin or a domain admin account.
 In simply needs local guest access to view running processes.
 In many cases, this may be a local guest account or a domain account.
 Please note that VMware Tools are required to be present and enabled as well as and elevated security policy for the observer account to allow these features.

 vCenter Server Credentials

-CloudPhysics recommends the creation and use of a dedicated vCenter Server service account for use with our Observer virtual appliance.
+HPE CloudPhysics recommends the creation and use of a dedicated vCenter Server service account for use with our observer virtual appliance.
 For best results, the service account should have administrator-level permissions and be configured to read-only.
-In place of this, a vSphere admin’s credentials will also work.
+In place of this, the vSphere administrator’s credentials will also work.

 This user role can be created as follows: